-To protect the motorized sliding doors we suggest the Viro V09 Electric Lock:
+To protect the motorized sectional doors we suggest the Viro V09 Electric Lock:

-- the fixing plate and the galvanized steel floor striker allow the installation of the V09 rotary pawl lock on the sliding door, connecting it to the automation unit by cable.
+- the fixing plate and the galvanized steel floor striker allow the installation of the V09 rotary pawl lock on the sectional door, connecting it to the automation unit by cable.

 - Thanks to this solution you can continue to use the same remote control for operation of the door also to unlock the lock without having to get out of your car to open it manually, as is the case with normal mechanical locks.

-The main photo shows the application of the V09 lock on a motorized sliding door and the details are shown below.
+The main photo shows the application of the V09 lock on a motorized sectional door and the details are shown below.